decentraland/js-sdk-toolchain/docs/adding-or-modifying-a-component.md

 To define a component, we need to create a PR in the [protocol repository](https://github.com/decentraland/protocol).
 This repository only publishes the definitions of the interfaces used for messages.
 During the build process of this PR, if all goes well (backward compatibility is not broken), the CI will throw us a command that we can use to run a local installation of the `@dcl/protocol` package in the project where we want to use the definitions.

+### Adding optional behavior
+At the protocol level, each component field can be serialized or deduced.
+For primitives types like numbers, strings, or arrays the default values taken are the [protocol buffer defaults](https://developers.google.com/protocol-buffers/docs/proto3#default).
+Suppose we need to explicit a custom behavior when the field is not serialized (because maybe it wasn't defined).
+In that case, we can add the `optional` key, and explicitly the default value must be taken in this case.

 ## Component behavior

 The component behavior refers to how the data of the component is deserialized, interpreted and used by systems.